Toucan Diversity Training Ltd. Visual Impairment Awareness Training 28th June 2018

 It was a brilliant noisy afternoon of music at Minstead Trust in Portsmouth.
 Everyone joined in playing percussion instruments, and some in the group led parts of the session again.
 It was great to see how much the participants remembered from our last session, and their smiles showed they were having fun.

-A participant playing tambourine.Participants playing tambourine and maracas.
+A picture of participants playing tambourine and maracas.

 To find out more about Minstead Trust, and their services in the Portsmouth and the New Forest areas, use the contact details below.